kyxyes/notegw/README.md

 - Click 'Sync this note'/'Cancel this note' to share notes to others.

-- Click 'Browse all' to check all shared noted from other accounts.
+- Click 'Browse All' to check all shared noted from other accounts.